-How to Create a MySQL Database
+How to Create and Select MySQL Databases

 This tutorial explains how to create MySQL or MariaDB databases through the command line.